ThaminduDilshan/APIM-Traffic-Tool/README.md

 ## Configuring the Tool
 Default configurations for WSO2 API Manager and default scenario are given in all the config files.
 If you are running WSO2 API Manager on different configurations or using the tool for a custom scenario, you can change the tool configurations as stated below.
 All configuration files are in the `<TOOL_HOME>/config` folder.

-1. Enter correct protocol type, host ip and ports of WSO2 API Manager in the `<TOOL_HOME>/config/apim.yaml` file (Default ports and details can be found at https://docs.wso2.com/display/AM260/Default+Product+Ports).
+1. Enter correct endpoints, protocol type, host ip and ports of WSO2 API Manager in the `<TOOL_HOME>/config/apim.yaml` file (Default ports and details can be found at https://docs.wso2.com/display/AM260/Default+Product+Ports).

 1. Add details of each API (name, context, version, resources) under apis section in `<TOOL_HOME>/config/apim.yaml` file.